Pangoraw/horospherical/README.md

 The code for the horospherical classifier presented in the article is located in the file [`horospherical.py`](./horospherical.py).

+## Experiments

+In the paper, several kind of experiments on classification over hierarchical data is performed.

+### Image Classification

+The code for the image classification experiments is located in folder [`classification/`](./classification).

+### Semantic Segmentation

+TO BE RELEASED.

+### Point-Cloud Segmentation

+TO BE RELEASED.

 ## Dependencies

 This code depends on the following python packages.